BoilerplateMVC/Marionette-Require-Boilerplate/README.markdown

    It is best practice to list out all of your dependencies for every file, regardless of whether or not they expose global objects and are already included in the page.
 This is also especially important for the Require.js optimizer (which needs to determine which files depend on which other files).

-   **Note**: If your dependencies do not expose global objects, then it is absolutely mandatory to list it as a dependency, since Require.js does not allow global variables (meaning your modules are private and cannot be accessed by other modules or code without explicitly listing them as dependencies).
+> If your dependencies do not expose global objects, then it is absolutely mandatory to list it as a dependency, since Require.js does not allow global variables (meaning your modules are private and cannot be accessed by other modules or code without explicitly listing them as dependencies).

    [Marionette.Application](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.md) is the heart of the Marionette framework.
 The [Regions](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.region.md), [Layouts](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.layout.md) and [AppRouters](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.approuter.md) you create are typically hung off of a global instance of `Marionette.Application`.